Lower Brule Indian Reservation: Infrastructure

 The Lower Brule Sioux Tribe, in coordination with the Indian Health Service, operates a solid waste collection and transfer facility.
 The Solid Waste Program gathers all solid waste from receptacles located throughout the reservation.
-All solid waste is disposed in approved landfill facilities in Pierre and Pukwana, South Dakota.
+All solid waste is disposed in approved landfill facilities in Pierre and Pukwana.
 The Lower Brule Sioux Tribe, in coordination with the Indian Health Service, operates a sewage disposal and treatment system for the towns of Lower Brule and West Brule.
 The major treatment for wastewater is evaporation and settling in evaporation and settling ponds in two lagoon areas; the system uses limited aeration.

 Housing

 There are 392 residences on the reservation, 300 of them constructed with U.S. Department of Housing and Urban Development funds.
 The Lower Brule Housing Authority manages 228 of the homes.
-Only 36.8 percent of the units on the reservation are owner-occupied, compared to a State average of 68.2 percent.
+Only 36.8 percent of the units on the reservation are owner-occupied, compared to a state average of 68.2 percent.
 The housing market is very tight on the reservation, with the majority of housing intended for low-income residents.
-The Tribe is planning to develop additional market-rate housing to meet the needs of Tribal residents who do not satisfy the low-income requirements.
+The tribe is planning to develop additional market-rate housing to meet the needs of tribal residents who do not satisfy the low-income requirements.

 Other services

-Lower Brule has an Elderly Center that provides an elderly nutrition program and other activities and a Teen Center that sponsors youth recreational activities.
-The Tribe’s $5.8 million Veteran's Memorial Community Center has a swimming pool, full-size basketball court, weight and exercise rooms, and a large kitchen.
+Lower Brule has an elderly center that provides an elderly nutrition program and other activities and a teen center that sponsors youth recreational activities.
+The tribe’s $5.8 million Veteran's Memorial Community Center has a swimming pool, full-size basketball court, weight and exercise rooms and a large kitchen.

-The Tribe contracts with Indian Health Services to operate a Tribal Health Department that oversees the tribal ambulance services and employs Community Health Representatives.
+The tribe contracts with Indian Health Services to operate a Tribal Health Department that oversees the tribal ambulance services and employs Community Health Representatives.
 The Tribal Health Department provides examinations and eyeglasses to tribal members at reduced costs, as well as coordinating health delivery services.
-The Lower Brule IHS Service Unit operates a dental clinic, medical clinic and conducts several outreach programs, which provide services to the Members of the Lower Brule Sioux Tribe on a regular basis, and to anyone in an emergency.
+The Lower Brule IHS Service Unit operates a medical clinic and conducts several outreach programs, which provide services to the members of the Lower Brule Sioux Tribe on a regular basis, and to anyone in an emergency.
 Full-service hospital facilities are available in the neighboring communities of Chamberlain and Pierre.

 Recreation

-The Golden Buffalo Casino operates a Convention Center that holds 120 people comfortably.
-A Horseman's Club sponsors several "Play Days" throughout the summer.
-The Tribe has a recreational area and boat launch at South Iron Nation and other informal beach areas, and boat ramps along the shoreline of the Missouri River.
+The Golden Buffalo Casino operates a convention center with a capacity of 120 people.
+A horseman's club sponsors several "Play Days" throughout the summer.
+The tribe has a recreational area and boat launch at South Iron Nation and other informal beach areas, and boat ramps along the shoreline of the Missouri River.

 Transportation

 Commercial airline and freight train services are available in Pierre.
 The town of Chamberlain provides the nearest landing strip and bus service.
 Truck service is available locally, and most retail businesses on the reservation receive service from suppliers in distributor-owned trucks.
-There are charter buses and limousines serving patrons of the Golden Buffalo Casino, and Greyhound Bus terminals are located in Chamberlain and Pierre.
+Greyhound Lines terminals are located in Chamberlain and Pierre.
 River City Transit runs a daily bus/van transportation service between Lower Brule and Pierre.